Billowing Blue Beauty

 I am walking home with large strides for my short legs.
 The pavement supports my rubber soles rather rigidly.
-A Snickers' wrapper lifts as I pass by and then I walk over someone else's tissue.
+A Snickers' wrapper shivers as I pass by while someone's tissue wads to the ground, keeping a low profile.

 The woman who used to own the shop would sit at that desk day after day waiting for someone to enter.
-Rarely did I see anyone other than herself in the shop: the price of the clothes was prohibitive as well as the expression she came to wear every day...
+Rarely did I see anyone other than herself in the shop: the price of the clothes was prohibitive as much as the expression she wore every day...

 Oh!
 There is a gust of wind that makes me squeeze my jacket around my neck.
 As I observe my movement in the glass in front of me I glimpse a billowing behind me.